-The history of Kashan rug weaving can be traced back to the Safavid dynasty (1501-1736), which is considered the golden age of Persian art and culture.
-The Safavid rulers were patrons of fine arts and encouraged the development of various crafts, including rug weaving.
+The history of Kashan rug weaving dates back to the Safavid dynasty (1501-1736), which is considered the golden age of Persian art and culture.
+The Safavid rulers supported fine arts and fostered the development of various crafts, including rug weaving.

 During this period, Kashan became one of the main producers of high-quality silk rugs for the royal court and the nobility.
 These rugs were known for their intricate designs, vibrant colors, and exquisite craftsmanship.
 Some of the finest examples of Safavid Kashan rugs are now displayed in museums around the world.

-After the fall of the Safavid dynasty, Kashan rug production declined due to political and economic instability.
-However, it was revived in the late 19th century by master weavers who brought new techniques and materials to the craft.
+However, after the fall of the Safavid dynasty, Kashan rug production declined due to political and economic instability.
+Fortunately, it revived in the late 19th century when master weavers brought new techniques and materials to the craft.

 Since then, Kashan has continued to produce some of the best wool and silk rugs in Iran and has earned a reputation for excellence and innovation.

 Kashan rugs are known for their intricate designs, vibrant colors, and high-quality materials.
 They are usually made of wool or silk, or a combination of both, and feature floral, medallion, or hunting motifs.